ClouDesire/docusaurus/docs/billing.md

 ![managed product invoice](/img/docs/invoice_cloud.png)]

-## Pricing Rules
+## Billing principles

-These are the main billing rules followed by the platform:
+These are the main billing principles:

-* _application licensing costs_: at the beginning of each billing period (eg. the first day of each month) all the invoices containing the application licensing costs and the IaaS costs are issued in advance to customers at the beginning of each billing period (eg. the first day of each month).
-The one-off application _setup cost_ is charged only in the first billing period;
+* _application licensing costs_: at the beginning of each billing period (every 30 days) an invoice containing the application licensing costs and the IaaS costs is issued in advance to the customer.
+The one-off cost is charged only in the first billing period
-* _pay-per-use and extra resources costs:_ invoices containing the [_pay-per-use
-  application metrics_](onboarding.md#application-metrics) and _extra-resources_
-  costs are issued to customers at the end of the billing period (eg. the last day of every month) ;
+* _extra resources_: if prepaid extra resources are defined, they are added into the same invoice of the licensing costs.
+If pay-as-you-go, at the end of the billing period, an invoice containing the pay-per-use costs is issued to the customer
-* _trial orders_: if an application is offered in **trial mode**, when customers use (try) it, Cloudesire issues an invoice to the vendor for the related IaaS costs.
-These costs are subtracted from the vendors' revenues in the [_Balance Report_](platform.md#glossary-balance-report);
+* _trial and sandbox orders_: if an cloud application is offered in **trial mode**, cloud costs will be debited to the vendor, in the same report where earnings are calculated.
-* _sandbox orders_: when the vendor executes a **deployment test** before offering his application in the Marketplace (_sandbox_), Cloudesire issues an invoice for the related IaaS costs.
-Again, these costs are subtracted from the vendor's revenues in the [Balance Report](platform.md#glossary-balance-report).

-## Plans configuration
+## Plans pricing

-* **billing frequency**: vendors can decide the preferred billing frequency (in months), for a every specific _application version_ The _billing frequency_ can also be _short-living_: in this case, the duration needs to be expressed in hours instead of months.
+When choosing a pricing model for a plan of a product, you start selecting one of the following choices:

+* **contact form-only**: selling features are disabled and customer can only send you a contact request (no pricing is exposed)
+* **renewable on a monthly-basis**: this is the most common choice and enables the vendor to fine tune the monthly pricing with additional parameters
+* **short duration not renewable**: for short-living subscriptions (e.g. webinar service bought for two hours)
+* **everlasting**: a subscription has not an end-date and can't be renewed (e.g. perpetual licenses)

+### Pricing models parameters

+When selecting a pricing model, you can set the following parameters (depending on the pricing model chosen):

+* **billing frequency** (in months): the rate at which the invoices are generated (the price refers to this period)
-* **minimum order duration**: vendors can decide the minimum order duration for each product plan.
-The minimum order duration is a multiple of the _billing frequency._
+* **minimum order duration**: the time that the customer is bound to order.
+It must be a multiple of the *billing frequency*
+* **recurring cost**: the amount to be paid on each billing cycle (tax excluded)
+* **one-off cost**: additional amount to be paid only at the first billing cycle
+* **duration**: in hours - only for *short duration not renewable* pricing

 ## Extra-Resources pricing models

-Cloudesire supports 3 different pricing models for "extra-resources", based on quantity usages: tiered scheme, volume scheme and stairstep scheme..
+The platform supports 3 different pricing models for "extra-resources", based on quantity usages: tiered scheme, volume scheme and stairstep scheme.

 ### Tiered scheme